ashortsleeves/ashortsleeves/README.md

-# Hello There! 👋
+### Hello There!
+I'm Adam 👋

 <img align="right" src="https://raw.githubusercontent.com/ashortsleeves/ashortsleeves/master/adam-l.png" alt="Adam Shortsleeves" height=465px/>

-My name is Adam Shortsleeves.
 I am is an experienced PHP Web Developer with a demonstrated history of working in the internet industry.
 From modern web design, to dynamic websites, to SEO, to robust web applications.
 I draw on my background as a former school teacher to break down complicated concepts into accessible and understandable solutions.

 I am an owner and co founder of [Craft Iconic, LLC](https://crafticonic.com/), a Web Design and Online Marketing company.
 We apply industry-leading SEO expertise and modern UX/UI Web Design to craft websites that are pleasing to the eye, intuitive on all devices, and connect businesses with customers.